Week 16, 2025 NFL betting guide, odds, props: Model, AI, expert, parlay, DFS, fantasy picks revealed

 NFL parlay picks could generate massive payouts

 SportsLine's model has returned well over $7,000 on top-rated NFL betting picks since its inception, so those picks can confidently be used to fill out NFL parlay picks on betting apps.
-The model has built a five-team parlay for Week 16 that pays 25-1, and one of the legs is the Broncos (-3, 45.5) covering against the Panthers.
-The model has Tampa Bay covering in almost 60% of simulations, and the rest of the five-team parlay can be found here.
+The model has built a five-team parlay for Week 16 that pays 25-1, and one of the legs is the Broncos (-3.5, 46.5) covering against the Jaguars.
+The model has Denver covering in over 60% of simulations, and the rest of the five-team parlay can be found here.

-New users can target the DraftKings promo code, which offers $200 in bonus bets if your bet wins, on picks like Tampa covering.
+New users can target the DraftKings promo code, which offers $200 in bonus bets if your bet wins, on picks like Denver covering.
 Bet it at DraftKings right here:

 Fantasy rankings to help you win your matchups